 Thank you for getting on my mailing list!
 You now have exclusive access to my FREE full length novel, Beauty & Melancholy.

 If you missed the first few chapters, no worries, you’ll find them below.
-As of March, I’ve released four chapters — my April newsletter will include chapter five.
+As of May, I’ve released six chapters — my June newsletter will include chapter seven.

 Beauty & Melancholy: Chapter one